ModelOriented/RME/README.md

 Demo
 ---------------

 A machine learning model predicting the sentiment of the sentence (whether it is positive or negative) serves as an example of RME demo explanations.
-Full example can be found in notebooks folder.
+Full code of an example can be found in [notebooks](https://github.com/kobylkam/RME/blob/master/notebooks/Demo_RME.ipynb) folder.

 ### 1. Creating an explainer